Any Canadian citizen who is 18 years of age on the day of the election may stand for election.

-Of course, the party will be with you every step of the way to help you have a great campaign.
+The party will be with you every step of the way to help you have a great campaign.
 We have done this before and we actually have significant support mechanisms in place to minimize the burden and effort needed to run a local campaign.

-$1,000 deposit; fully refundable after the election if all paperwork is submitted by your official agent.
+$1,000 deposit; fully refundable about 30-60 days after all paperwork is submitted by your official agent.
 We recommend raising this from friends, family, supporters or other members.

-Arrange with a local accountant to be your campaign auditor.
+An accountant to be your campaign auditor.
 A letter from the auditor is necessary.
-This expense is subsidized by the government.
+This expense for the audit is subsidized by the government.
 In almost every case, the party will provide this for you.

 Once the election is called, the signatures of 100 people who are electors entitled to vote in the riding.
 It is highly recommended that a surplus, say 150, signatures be obtained in case the returning officer is unable to certify some of them.
 All you do is hang out where people gather, in front of a coffee shop, grocery store, pharmacy, arena, etc. and ask people to sign.
 About half will.
 It takes some time, but it really isn't too hard.

 Letter signed by the Libertarian Party of Canada Leader.
 We will provide this in every case.

-Beyond that, candidates are encouraged to do however much they feel comfortable with in terms of promoting their campaign, media interviews, and participation in debates.
+Once you are an official candidate, you are encouraged to do however much you feel comfortable with in terms of promoting your campaign, media interviews, and participation in debates.
 Being a candidate is a great experience.
 Welcome to politics!